 Here $\delta_e$ is the electron density fluctuation along the radial distance $\chi$, and $\fe \equiv f_{\rm HII} + {1\over 2}f_{\rm HeIII}$ is the ionization fraction.
 Since these electrons represent the majority ($\gtrsim 90\%$) of cosmic baryons \cite{macquart2020census,connor2025gas}, we expect $\delta_e\simeq \delta_b$.
 The accuracy of this approximation can be further improved to the 1\% level through a mitigation method proposed in this work.
 Therefore, DM of FRBs serves as an unbiased tracer of $\delta_m$.

-To infer $\delta_m$ robustly, the localization of FRBs is further demanded to identify the host galaxy redshifts.
+To infer $\delta_m$ robustly, the localization of FRBs is demanded to identify the host galaxy redshifts.
 This redshift information enables the isolation of the intergalactic medium (IGM) contribution $\mD$ from the host galaxy DM, using the galaxy-DM cross-correlation statistics.
-Furthermore, the event rate is significant \cite{fialkov2017fast}, despite that the physical origin of FRB is not settled \cite{pen2018nature}.
+Meanwhile, despite that the physical origin of FRBs is not settled \cite{pen2018nature}, the event rate of FRBs is significant \cite{fialkov2017fast}.
 The planned radio arrays such as DSA-2000 \cite{hallinan2019astro2020} are expected to detect $\sim 10^{4}$ localized FRBs each year, and BURSTT \cite{lin2022burstt} is also optimized to detect and localize a large sample of FRBs.
 A sample of $\sim 10^5$ localized FRBs up to $z\sim 1$ for LSS statistics is achievable in the foreseeable future.

-In this work, we propose $F_G$, a FRB-based estimator of gravity.
-We demonstrate that it is capable of measuring $G_{\rm light}$ with $\lesssim 10\% \,(10^5/N_{\rm FRB})^{1/2}$ precision and $\sim 1\%$ accuracy over many redshift bins, far exceeding the existing constraints.
+In this work, we design a cosmological Cavendish experiment through $F_G$, a FRB-based estimator of gravity.
+We demonstrate that it is capable of measuring $G_{\rm light}$ with $\lesssim 10\% \,\sqrt{10^5/N_{\rm FRB}}$ precision and $\sim 1\%$ accuracy over many redshift bins, far exceeding the existing constraints.
 This measurement will put a stringent constraint on MG models.
-A detection of $G_{\rm light}\neq G$ would rule out GR and $f(R)$ gravity, as both predict $|G_{\rm light}/G-1|\ll 1$ \cite{zhang2006testing, ishak2019testing}.
-The whole Hordenski scalar-tensor theory would be ruled out when combined with $c_{\rm GW}=c$ verified by GW170817 \cite{levon2016can, abbott2017gw170817, ezquiaga2017dark, creminelli2017dark, baker2017strong}.
+For instance, a detection of $G_{\rm light}\neq G$ would rule out GR and $f(R)$ gravity, as both predict $|G_{\rm light}/G-1|\ll 1$ \cite{zhang2006testing, ishak2019testing}, and the whole Hordenski scalar-tensor theory would be ruled out when combined with $c_{\rm GW}=c$ verified by GW170817 \cite{levon2016can, abbott2017gw170817, ezquiaga2017dark, creminelli2017dark, baker2017strong}.